feec-seminar-comp-eng/feec-seminar-comp-eng.github.io/content/seminars/seminars-1-2025/6/index.md

 <img alt="" src="/seminars/seminars-1-2025/6/rogerio_pedral.png" style="width: 40%; height: 160x;">

-Senior Principal Engineer, Manufacturing Domain, Dell Technologies With over 25 years of experience in the industrial electronics sector, Rogério is a seasoned expert dedicated to enhancing quality and efficiency in manufacturing processes.
+Rogerio Pedral, Senior Principal Engineer, Manufacturing Domain, Dell Technologies.
+With over 25 years of experience in the industrial electronics sector, Rogério is a seasoned expert dedicated to enhancing quality and efficiency in manufacturing processes.
 As a Senior Principal Engineer at Dell Technologies, Rogério spearheads the implementation of cutting-edge Edge solutions in factories, leveraging advanced technologies such as Edge computing, computer vision integrated with Artificial Intelligence.
 Holding a degree in Information Technology with project manager expertise, Rogério has spent years honing skills in engineering and manufacturing.